Fayetteville Personal Injury Lawyers

 “How Long Do I Have to File an Injury Claim?”

-If you’ve been injured in Fayetteville or elsewhere in North Carolina, your potential claim is subject to the North Carolina Statute of Limitations, which is essentially the legal deadline by which time your claim or lawsuit must be filed.
+If you’ve been injured, your potential claim is subject to the North Carolina Statute of Limitations, which is essentially the legal deadline by which time your claim or lawsuit must be filed.
 There are some exceptions, but in most cases in North Carolina, the statute of limitations is:

 - 3 years from the date of injury in injury cases